Skip to content

 Spec-driven development delivers compounding returns in contexts where the cost of miscoordination exceeds the cost of coordination through specifications.

-Production Code With AI-Generated Implementations
+Production Code with AI-Generated Implementations

-Enterprise Systems With Complex Dependencies
+Enterprise Systems with Complex Dependencies

 A CMU study on Cursor adoption found code complexity increased by approximately 41% and static analysis warnings by 30% after AI tool adoption, with accumulated technical debt subsequently reducing future velocity.
 SDD's upfront constraints counteract architectural drift in systems where changes ripple through dozens of services.